Plsr/website-next/content/posts/2024-09-12-enjoy-denmark-electricity.md

 ---
-title: Things I enjoy about Denmark, Part 1: Electricity
+title: "Things I enjoy about Denmark, Part 1: Electricity"
 date: '2024-09-12T00:57:26.271Z'
 excerpt: Electricity in Denmark is way smarter than I'm used to.
 tags: life